Mowstyl/QSimov/README.md

 # QSimov

-This is the quantum framework QSimov, written in both Python and C.
+This is the quantum framework QSimov, written in Python.

 ## Getting Started